 The last estimate for the population was provided by the US Census Bureau in July 2015.
 The last confirmed figures were taken during the 2010 Census.
 At that time, it was revealed that 2,700,551 people had made Nevada their home, representing an increase of over 35% from the numbers declared at the end of the 2000 survey.

 Based on those figures, the Census Bureau provides a new population estimate each year.
 In 2012, it estimated that the population of Nevada had increased to 2,758,931.

 A relatively small percentage of Nevada's population lives in rural areas, such as Ely, West Wendover and Tonopah.
 The culture of rural Nevada is vastly different than the metropolitan areas, as most people in rural counties are native to the state, whereas Reno and Las Vegas are dominated by populations from other states, especially California.
 Rural populations are also less diverse, both racially and ethnically.

 The largest metropolitan areas, and where the majority of the population is concentrated, includes Las Vegas, Henderson and North Las Vegas in Clark County and Reno in Washoe County.

-Another boom was just round the corner though, and the discovery in 1900 of a rich seam of gold and silver near Tonopah saw fortune seekers flock once again to the Silver State – so many, in fact, that it’s population almost doubled within a decade.
+Another boom was just around the corner, though, and the 1900 discovery of a rich seam of gold and silver near Tonopah saw fortune seekers flock once again to the Silver State -- so many, in fact, that its population almost doubled within a decade.

 Nevada was also hit especially hard by the housing collapse and economic recession, forcing many residents to flee back to their state of origin, in most cases California.
-Nevada is recovering nicely from this, however, and it has a very healthy growth rate.
+Nevada is recovering nicely from this, however, and it is once again showing a very healthy growth rate.